-However, until recently IPS was considered a no-no for gaming due to slow response times and high input lag on top of high cost and backlight issues.
+However, until recently IPS was considered a no-no for gaming due to slow response times and high input lag ontop of high cost and backlight issues.
 But all of that has changed and now you’re very likely to find your nearest premium gaming monitor has ditched TN or VA (vertical alignment) for an IPS panel.
-That’s because modern IPS panels combine lovely colors and superb viewing angles with impressively quick response and low input lag – in fact there’s barely any noticeable difference compared to the fastest LCD technology, TN, which still suffers from color depth and view angle problems.
+That’s because modern IPS panels combine lovely colours and superb viewing angles with impressively quick response and low input lag – in fact there’s barely any noticeable difference compared to the fastest LCD technology, TN, which still suffers from colour depth and view angle problems.

 Previously reserved for designers, artists, and cinephiles, IPS has gradually entered the gaming scene thanks to manufacturers like BenQ working hard to improve the core technology behind it.
 With more efficient power delivery, faster pixel switching, and enhanced image processing, IPS has been able to emerge as a desirable path for gaming monitors.